Detection of astrophysical gravitational wave sources by TianQin and LISA: Intermediate mass ratio inspirals

 We examine in this section the accuracy with which different parameters of a light IMRI can be detected by TianQin alone, LISA alone, and by joint detection.
 The parameters considered are the total mass of the source $M$, its luminosity distance $D_L$, the mass ratio between the heavy and the light black hole $q$, the inclination of the system relative to the line-of-sight $\iota$ and the sky localization error $\Delta\Omega$.
 In each analysis we vary one parameter while fixing the other parameters using the fiducial values $M = 5000\,{\rm M_\odot}$, $D_L = 1\,{\rm Mpc}$, $q = 100$ $\iota = 60^\circ$.
 Moreover, we set the source to be at the sky location $\theta_{\rm bar} = 90^\circ$ and $\phi_{\rm bar} = 180^\circ$ where we use barycentric coordinates.

-\textit{Total mass:} \fref{fig:limri_dm} shows the relative detection error in the total mass of the source.
-For low mass systems with $M\sim10^2\,{\rm M_\odot}$, the detection accuracy in TianQin alone is around 0.1 and almost an order of magnitude better than in LISA alone while the joint detection shows similar results to TianQin.
-The big error in LISA is related to the low SNR that remains below 10 for $M\lesssim2000\,{\rm M_\odot}$.
+\textit{Total mass:} \fref{fig:limri_dm} shows the relative detection error in the total mass of a light IMRI.
+For low-mass systems with $M\sim10^2\,{\rm M_\odot}$, the detection accuracy in TianQin alone is around 0.1 and almost an order of magnitude better than in LISA alone while the joint detection shows similar results to TianQin.
+The big error in LISA is related to the low SNR that remains below 10 for $M\lesssim2000\,{\rm M_\odot}$ since the source mainly emits harmonics with frequencies that LISA only can detect poorly.
 For increasing masses, the difference between TianQin and LISA in the detection error and the SNR decreases although for $M\approx10^4\,{\rm M_\odot}$ TianQin and the joint detection have an error of around $3\times10^{-3}$ while LISA has an error of around $10^{-2}$.
 Only for the highest masses of almost $10^5\,{\rm M_\odot}$ TianQin and LISA perform similarly with an error of several times $10^{-4}$ and a SNR of almost 2000 leading to a significant gain in accuracy and SNR for joint detection.

 \textit{Luminosity distance:} The relative error in the luminosity distance of a light IMRI is shown in \fref{fig:limri_ddl}.
 For all distances considered TianQin alone -- as well as the joint detection which follows TianQin's behavior closely -- perform almost an order of magnitude better than LISA alone.
 The relative error in TianQin remains below 0.1 up to distances of $20\,{\rm Mpc}$ while in LISA the error goes above 0.1 if $D_L\gtrsim5\,{\rm Mpc}$.
-These two distances are also roughly the limits for the SNR being above ten.
-For $D_L\gtrsim30\,{\rm Mpc}$ the SNR in TianQin goes below ten but not significantly while for LISA it goes below five.
+These two distances are also roughly the limits for the SNR being above the detection threshold of 15.
+For $D_L\gtrsim20\,{\rm Mpc}$ the SNR in TianQin goes below 15 but remains close to ten while for LISA it goes even below five.
 Correspondingly the detection error goes up as the distance increases reaching around three and 0.4 for $D_L=100\,{\rm Mpc}$ in TianQin and LISA, respectively.